SteeltoeOSS/Documentation/docs/messaging/amqp.md

 The `AbstractRoutingConnectionFactory` has been introduced.
 This factory provides a mechanism to configure mappings for several `ConnectionFactories` and determine a target `ConnectionFactory` by some `lookupKey` at runtime.
 Typically, the implementation checks a thread-bound context.
-For convenience, Steeltoe AMQP provides the `SimpleRoutingConnectionFactory`, which gets the current thread-bound `lookupKey` from the `SimpleResourceHolder`.
+For convenience, Steeltoe RabbitMQ provides the `SimpleRoutingConnectionFactory`, which gets the current thread-bound `lookupKey` from the `SimpleResourceHolder`.
 The following examples shows how to configure a `SimpleRoutingConnectionFactory`:

 ```Java